timgilbert/js-weighted-list/README.md

     <script type="text/javascript" src="js-weighted-list.js"></script>
 ```

+(Eventually, the node.js equivalent should be `require('js-weighted-list')`, but I
+haven't verified that the package structure is correct for npm yet.)

 The basic object which is exported is a WeightedList, which you can instantiate like this:

 ```javascript